North America

 With more than 40 million square feet of unused industrial space, North America is primed to become a hub of major mixed-used development.
 Several major projects are already underway, but a bulk of owners and developers are still seeking expertise to realize increasingly ambitious energy efficiency and affordability standards in their new builds and retrofits alike.

-Danish firms, renowned for their deep expertise in integrating sustainable solutions with commercial viability, are ideally positioned to help bring these projects to life.
 Their familiarity with progressive regulatory frameworks, strong cross-value chain know-how, public-private partnerships, and access to state-backed project financing makes Danish companies great partners for their North American counterparts in this rapidly evolving market.
 In addition, successful past collaborations have earned Danish firms a strong reputation among North American clients and partners alike.

-The widespread transformation of post-industrial sites into sustainable, affordable communities across North America presents an optimal launchpad for the implementation of Danish solutions at scale.
+"The widespread transformation of post-industrial sites into sustainable, affordable communities across North America presents an optimal launchpad for the implementation of Danish solutions at scale."

-Growth and market demands
+Growth and Market demands

 Surplus industrial land is increasingly being repurposed to meet the demands of rapid population growth.
 In fact, the U.S. experienced its highest population increase in decades, growing nearly 1.0% between 2023 and 2024, according to the U.S. Census Bureau.